 Even though you’ve worked for years to try to effectively minister to the Soldiers and Family Members in your unit; you’ve train and mentored your subordinate chaplains and chaplain assistants; you’ve done your best and poured yourself out, often neglecting time with your family along the way; you still aren’t recognized by the promotion board as having potential to serve at the next higher rank.

-Every few years, chaplains’ “board files” (mainly their annual OERs) are reviewed by a Promotion Board.
-To be competitive, a chaplain needs to have at least a “heart beat” in their OERs: a Top Block then a “center mass” then another top block, then a center mass, etc. If there aren’t a sufficient number of top blocks, the promotion board will assess the officer as not being of sufficient caliber for promotion and they’ll be passed over.
+Every year, chaplains’ “board files” (mainly their annual Evaluation Reports) are reviewed by a Promotion Board.
+To be competitive, a chaplain needs to have at least what some call a “heart beat” in their Evaluation Reports: a Top Block, then a “center mass,” then another top block, then a center mass, etc..
+If there aren’t a sufficient number of top blocks, the promotion board will assess the officer as not being of sufficient caliber for promotion and they’ll be passed over.

-Sometimes chaplains just don’t do a good job so they don’t get enough top blocks.
-Sometimes, the chaplain may do a great job, but not better than the other officers of his/her rank that the senior rater rates, so can’t get a top block.
-Sometimes the senior rater saves his top blocks for officers in his/her own branch.
-Other times, it’s just the timing and the assignments, like not being in a position long enough to get a top block.
+Sometimes chaplains just don’t do a good job, so they don’t get enough top blocks.
+Sometimes, the chaplain may do a great job, but not better than the other officers of his or her rank that the senior rater rates, so can’t get a top block.
+Sometimes the senior rater saves his top blocks for officers in his or her own branch.
+Other times, it’s just the timing or the assignments, like not being in a position long enough to get a top block.

-Many will offer what I have already told myself, that my work as a chaplain is doing God’s work which He sees so I don’t need what the “world” has to offer (a promotion and higher pay).
-Others will contend that the rank really doesn’t matter, it’s the cross we wear as ministers/chaplains that matter.
+Many will offer what I have already told myself, that my work as a chaplain is doing God’s work, which He sees, so I don’t need what the “world” has to offer (like a promotion and higher pay).
+Others will contend that the rank really doesn’t matter, it’s the cross we wear as ministers and chaplains that matter.
 Still more will console, “you’re a great chaplain, those who have worked for you and with you know it.”
-And one that I have told others recently, “God called me, not the Army, so I’ll keep doing my best anyway.”
-All of these sentiments are true and maybe for some they may relieve the pain, but for many who have been passed over, or at least for me, the pain continues.
+And one that I have told others recently, “God called me, the Army didn’t, so I’ll keep doing my best anyway.”
+All of these sentiments are true and maybe for some they relieve the pain, but for many who have been passed over, or at least for me, the pain continues.